How was your 2020, overall? Mine was a nightmare, to be honest.

 or what you care about.

 McKeown calls this your ‘highest point of contribution.’
 Simon Sinek calls it your ‘why.’
 Woke mindfulness teachers talk about your ‘calling.’
 Call it what you like.
-The guts of it is: when you’ve got your eye on something bigger and more meaningful, the minutiae doesn’t seem so relevant.
+The guts of it is that the minutiae doesn't seem so relevant when you’ve got your eye on something bigger and more meaningful.

-Who cares if someone cut you off on the motorway, or if Ben in Accounting took the wrong tone in his email, when you’re focused on building something important?
+Who cares if someone cut you off on the motorway or Ben in Accounting took the wrong tone in his email when you’re focused on building something important?

-I don’t know what your bigger purpose is – maybe it’s saving dolphins with autism.
-Maybe it’s bringing sustainability into the workplace.
-Maybe it’s being a present parent.
+I don’t know your bigger purpose—maybe saving dolphins, bringing sustainability into the workplace, or being a present parent.

-Like the bad stuff, it kind of doesn’t matter – at least, it doesn’t matter what it is.
+Like the bad stuff, it doesn’t matter – at least, it doesn’t matter what it is.
 It just matters that you have one.

-Your life is always going to fill up with stuff, because, secretly, you want it to.
-All those pressing concerns are a helpful distraction from spending any time with yourself.
-We avoid boredom, because we’d have to face the truth about our super-important work and life things and wonder… “is this all bullshit?” “what am I even doing this for?”
+Your life will always fill up with stuff because you secretly want it to.
+All those pressing concerns are a helpful distraction from spending time with yourself.
+We avoid boredom because we’d have to face the truth about our super-important work and life things and wonder… “Is this all bullshit?” “what am I even doing this for?”
 And those are scary questions.

-Taking the time to understand what you really value and the impact yo want to have on the world might be scary, but the evidence suggests it’s worthwhile.
-People that are motivated by a strong sense of purpose tend to live more meaningful lives, have more satisfying relationships and do better at work.
+Taking the time to understand what you really value and the impact you want to have on the world might be scary, but the evidence suggests it’s worthwhile.
+People motivated by a strong sense of purpose tend to live more meaningful lives, have more satisfying relationships, and do better at work.
 These are nice things to have.

 How uncomfortable would you be if I asked you directly - ‘Hey Charlie, what’s YOUR purpose?’

-Some of you might be enlightened already, and point straight to your LinkedIn tagline or Instagram bio.
-The rest of you would probably squirm awkwardly and make a bad joke, or stumble through a jumbled explanation, apologising as you went and secretly fearing that you might not have a purpose.
+Some of you might be enlightened already and point straight to your LinkedIn tagline or Instagram bio.
+The rest of you would probably squirm awkwardly, make a bad joke, or stumble through a jumbled explanation, apologising as you went and secretly fearing that you might not have a purpose.

 That’s OK.
-Most of us are banging around in the dark trying to work it out as we go.
+Most of us are banging around in the dark, trying to work it out.
 It’s a long game, remember?
-Your purpose probably won’t come to you in a bolt of lightning and it will morph and shift over time.
-You can read this blog post for some prompt questions, but for on-the-job learning, the first step is: do things and notice how they make you feel.
+Your purpose probably won’t come to you in a bolt of lightning, but it will morph and shift over time.
+You can read this blog post for some prompt questions, but for on-the-job learning, the first step is to do things and notice how they make you feel.

-When I work with clients, I ask them to notice how their energy changes when they do different things and how they react in different situations.
+When I work with clients, I ask them to notice how their energy changes when they do different things and react in different situations.

 Pay attention to those things, and you’ll start to work it out.
-If you’ve spent the last decade working too hard or getting lost in your kids and you don’t know what you like anymore, that’s cool.
-Just do some stuff, and see how it feels.
+If you’ve spent the last decade working too hard or getting lost in your kids and don’t know what you like anymore, that’s cool.
+Just do some stuff and see how it feels.

 Maybe you’re an artist?
 Maybe you like gardening?
 Maybe you’re into social justice?